 - a racing heartbeat

-Some antihistamines are safe for children, but it is a good idea to talk with a doctor or check the label carefully before giving antihistamines to a child.
+Some antihistamines are safe for children, but it is a good idea to talk with a doctor or pharmacist and check the label carefully before giving antihistamines to a child.

-Claritin and Zyrtec are popular over-the-counter antihistamines.
+Claritin and Zyrtec are popular OTC antihistamines.
 Doctors consider them safe and effective treatments for minor allergies.

 Both are second-generation antihistamines.
 These cause less drowsiness than first-generation antihistamines.